samnishita/Custom-NBA-Shot-Chart-Generator/README.md

-# Dynamic NBA Shot Charts
+# Custom NBA Shot Chart Generator
 ### Shot Data is Up-To-Date Through the End of 2019-20 Playoffs

 Same data, four ways to view it.